vestrel00/contacts-android/docs/dev-notes.md

 the Data table in a photo mimetype row.
 A Contact's full-sized photo and thumbnail are simply references to the "chosen" RawContact's full-sized photo and thumbnail (though the URIs may differ).

-> Note that when removing the photo in the native contacts app, the photo data row is not
+> ℹ️ When removing the photo in the native contacts app, the photo data row is not immediately
-> immediately deleted, though the `PHOTO_FILE_ID` is immediately set to null.
-This may result in
+> deleted, though the `PHOTO_FILE_ID` is immediately set to null.
+This may result in the `PHOTO_URI`
-> the `PHOTO_URI` and `PHOTO_THUMBNAIL_URI` to still have a valid image uri even though the photo
+> and `PHOTO_THUMBNAIL_URI` to still have a valid image uri even though the photo has been
-> has been "removed".
-This library immediately deletes the photo data row, which seems to work
+> "removed".
+This library immediately deletes the photo data row, which seems to work perfectly.
-> perfectly.

 **Data inserts**

 In the native Contacts app, Data inserted in combined (raw) contacts mode will be associated to the first RawContact in the list sorted by the RawContact ID.

-> This may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.
+> ℹ️ This may not be the same as the RawContact referenced by `ContactsColumns.NAME_RAW_CONTACT_ID`.

 **UI changes?**